ApolloTang/react-redux-tutorial/README.md

 The above installation instruction won't work for Windows, please read footnote [1] for work around.

-To play with a lesson, spin up webpack dev server (Windows user, please read footnote [2]):
+To play with a lesson, spin up webpack dev server:

 ```sh
 npm start
 ```

-Then, in your browser open up localhost:9999
+Then, in your browser open up localhost:8888

 Here is the full instruction set for OSX: